Where to stay in Tokyo on a budget? Is that even possible? Yes, it is!

 1.

-APA is a big chain with a lot of different hotels.
+APA is a big chain with plenty of hotels in many neighborhoods.

 Location: Asakusa-Ekimae